 - The UK has brought custodian wallet providers and crypto-asset exchange providers into the scope of AML regulation.
-This is discussed in further detail in 7.3 Impact of the Emergence of Cryptocurrency Exchanges. - In 2018, a Cryptoassets Taskforce was announced which consists of the FCA, the Bank of England and HM Treasury.
-It published a joint report in October 2018 setting out the UK's policy and regulatory approach to crypto-assets and distributed ledger technology.

-- In July 2019, the FCA published a Policy Statement which provided guidance on when crypto-related activities will fall within the scope of its regulatory perimeter.
-The FCA set out a taxonomy for crypto-assets comprising: (i) security tokens, (ii) e-money tokens and (iii) unregulated tokens (including utility tokens and exchange tokens).
-This is discussed in 12.3 Classification of Blockchain Assets. - On 18 November 2019, the UK Jurisdiction Taskforce published a Legal Statement on Crypto-assets and Smart Contracts to address legal questions as regards the status of crypto-assets and smart contracts.
-In December 2019, these statements were referenced in a High Court judgment. - In December 2019, the UK tax authority (HMRC) published guidance in relation to the tax treatment of cryptoassets. - On 6 January 2021, a ban on the sale, marketing and distribution to all retail consumers of derivatives and exchange-traded notes that reference unregulated transferable crypto-assets by firms acting in, or from, the UK came into effect.
+See 7.3 Impact of the Emergence of Cryptocurrency Exchanges. - In 2018, a Cryptoassets Taskforce was announced which consists of the FCA, the Bank of England and HM Treasury.
+It published a joint report in October 2018 setting out the UK's policy and regulatory approach to crypto-assets and distributed ledger technology. - In July 2019, the FCA published its Final Guidance on when crypto-related activities will fall within the scope of its regulatory perimeter, including a taxonomy for cryptoassets comprising: - (a) security tokens; - (b) e-money tokens; and - (c) unregulated tokens (including utility tokens and exchange tokens), see 12.3 Classification of Blockchain Assets. - On 18 November 2019, the UK Jurisdiction Taskforce published a Legal Statement on Crypto-assets and Smart Contracts to address legal questions as regards the status of crypto-assets and smart contracts.
+In December 2019, these statements were referenced in a High Court judgment. - In March 2021, the UK tax authority (HMRC) published a manual on the tax treatment of crypto-assets (following previous guidance published in December 2019). - On 6 January 2021, a ban on the sale, marketing and distribution to all retail consumers of derivatives and exchange-traded notes that reference unregulated transferable crypto-assets by firms acting in, or from, the UK came into effect.